drjubbs/dota-stats/README.md

 ```

 Restart the supervisor service: `sudo systemctl restart supervisor`.
 Now requests to port 80 (at least the root page) should be re-directed to `gunicorn` which is running on port 8000.
 This should all survive a reboot and is worth testing.

+## Regenerating Priors

+The script `analytics/generate_priors.py` rebuilds the files `prior_final.csv` and `prior_final.json` using recent match history and lane presence from Dotabuff (see description above).
+Prior to running this script, `prior_mask.csv` must be updated to include new or renamed heroes.
+The code will issues warnings if there is a mismatch.

 ## Database Backup